EricThomson/practical_python/readme.md

 Our mascot, Hazel the Green Tree Python.
 ## Introduction
 This is a Python crash course for complete beginners.
 In the first two weeks we will learn the fundamentals of Python using the freely available book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/2e/)) (ATBS).
-The third week we will cover the basics of the data science stack that you use for analysis and visualization of data.
+The third week we will cover the basics of the data science stack that you can use for analysis and visualization of data.
 The final week will be a deep dive into a practical project using Deep Lab Cut, a library for tracking animal behavior that uses deep learning and convolutional neural networks.

 This will be a "flipped" class, where you learn a lot outside of the class each week.
 Each week you will spend a lot of time learning about Python and practicing coding before each class.
 Then in class, we will go over any questions you had about the material, reinforcing any key points, and going over code with your instructor.